apache/incubator-kie-kogito-pipelines/README.md

   Test all native parts of the repository
 * Mandrel build&test (optional, can be launched with comment `jenkins run mandrel`)
   Test against Mandrel builder image
-* Quarkus main build&test (optional, can be launched with comment `jenkins run quarkus main`)
+* Quarkus main build&test (optional, can be launched with comment `jenkins run quarkus-main`)
   Test against quarkus main version
-* Quarkus branch build&test (optional, can be launched with comment `jenkins run quarkus branch`)
+* Quarkus branch build&test (optional, can be launched with comment `jenkins run quarkus-branch`)
   Test against quarkus branch, corresponding to current used Quarkus released version
+* Quarkus lts build&test (optional, can be launched with comment `jenkins run quarkus-lts`)
+  Test against quarkus branch, corresponding to current used Quarkus LTS version

 #### GitHub Action checks